 What Is the Chipotle Calorie Calculator?

 The chipotle calorie calculator takes the guesswork out of ordering.
-Chipotle's menu is deceptively complex — with seven meal base options, eight proteins, two rice varieties, two bean options, ten toppings, and side selections, you're looking at thousands of possible combinations.
+Chipotle's menu is deceptively complex.
+With seven meal base options, eight proteins, two rice varieties, two bean options, ten toppings, and side selections, you're looking at thousands of possible combinations.
 The difference between a sensible bowl and a meal that blows your daily calorie budget often comes down to one or two topping decisions you made in 10 seconds at the counter.

 A chicken bowl with rice, black beans, sour cream, cheese, and guacamole hits 960 calories.
 The same bowl with green salsa and lettuce instead of those three toppings is 595 calories.
 That's a 365-calorie difference on what feels like the same order.
 This calculator shows you that math instantly, using ingredient-by-ingredient data pulled directly from Chipotle's official FDA-required nutrition disclosures.